 User interface design

 A user interface is the main touchpoint of a designed product and a user.
 The UI design is about providing a user with the simplest and most efficient way to interact with a product.
-In that sense, a designer has to be well aware of the following three concepts of user interface design:
+In that sense, a designer has to be well aware of the following design thinking process steps:

 Understanding each of these three gives a designer the most important tools to build a visual solution for any type of product.